Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

-Ready to map out your strategy for what to do in Honolulu in 24 hours?
-Get some useful Hawaii travel tips with this handy 1-day Honolulu itinerary—and get ready to roll!
+Ready to map out a strategy for exactly what to do in Honolulu in 24 hours?
+Let us help you roll out the perfect introduction to Hawaii with our handy 1-day Honolulu itinerary—and get ready to roll!

-Where to go in Honolulu in one day: A complete 1-day itinerary
+Our recommendations for where to go in Honolulu in one day

 Get fired up at Kona Coffee Purveyors

 Want to fuel up for a busy day in Honolulu?
-Chances are you won’t have time to sit down for a full-on breakfast—but you’ll definitely want a little something to power up for the activities you’ve planned.
+We might not have time to sit down for a full-on breakfast, but we’ll definitely want to grab a little snack to power up for the activities we’ve planned.

 Visit Pearl Harbor

 Still an active U.S. naval base, Pearl Harbor is a National Historic Site that commemorates the Japanese attack of December 7, 1941, the “day that will live in infamy”.
-The aerial attack on Pearl Harbor was one of the deadliest in America’s history and sparked the belated U.S. engagement in the Second World War.
+The aerial attack on Pearl Harbor was one of the deadliest in America’s history and, as we’re sure you already know, sparked the belated U.S. engagement in the Second World War.

 Pearl Harbor

 This historic site bears testimony to the nearly 1,200 lives lost.
-Explore five different sites at Pearl Harbor, and learn about this history-shaking event through documentary film and first-hand survivor stories.
+We can explore five different sites at Pearl Harbor, and learn more about this history-shaking event through documentary film and first-hand survivor stories.

-Pearl Harbor is a truly iconic site that merits time and attention.
+Although it’s a little far-flung from the other stops we’re suggesting, Pearl Harbor is, in our opinion, a truly iconic site that merits time and attention.
 Block off a couple of hours if you plan to visit.
-It’s less than a 20-minute drive to Pearl Harbor from downtown Honolulu.

 Discover Diamond Head